oban-bg/oban/README.md

   defp oban_config do
     opts = Application.get_env(:my_app, Oban)

-    # Prevent running queues or scheduling jobs from an iex console.
+    # Prevent running queues or scheduling jobs from an iex console, i.e. when starting app with `iex -S mix`
     if Code.ensure_loaded?(IEx) and IEx.started?() do
       opts
       |> Keyword.put(:crontab, false)